rgilks/planeo/docs/ai-agent-vision.md

 - **State Management**: The generated image data URL for each AI agent (from the frequent visual updates) is stored in a Zustand store (`useAIVisionStore` in `src/stores/aiVisionStore.ts`) using the `setAIAgentView` action.

-- **Display Components**:
+- **Display Component**:
-  - The `AIAgentViews` component (`src/app/components/AIAgentViews.tsx`) and `AIVisionDisplay` component (`src/components/AIVisionDisplay.tsx`) subscribe to the `useAIVisionStore`.
+  - The `AIAgentViews` component (`src/app/components/AIAgentViews.tsx`) subscribes to the `useAIVisionStore`.
-  - When the image data URL for an agent updates in the store, these components re-render, displaying the new image in the top-left and top-right corners of the screen.
+  - When the image data URL for an agent updates in the store, this component re-renders, displaying the new image in the top-left and top-right corners of the screen.
   - The images are displayed at a resolution of 160x100 pixels, scaled down from the capture resolution of 320x200 pixels.

 ## Real-time Experience